paulonegrao/Door-Alarm-Pi/README.md

 ![Raspberry Pi & DoorSensor Flow](https://github.com/paulonegrao/aws-iot-raspberry-pi/blob/master/images/Raspberry_Pi_plus_DoorSensor_Flow.png?raw=true)

-2. WebServer instance using AWS EC2 providing a user interface to AWS Lambda code that consumes API (through AWS API Gateway), and retrives data/status from AWS DynamoDB about the IoT device (DoorSensor).
+2. This flow implements a WebServer instance using AWS EC2.
+It provides a web user interface that fetches dedicated API (through AWS API Gateway), and fires an AWS Lambda code which retrives data/status from AWS DynamoDB about the IoT device (DoorSensor).

 ![AWS EC2 WebServer Flow](https://github.com/paulonegrao/aws-iot-raspberry-pi/blob/master/images/AWS_EC2_WebServer_Flow.png?raw=true)

-The codes of both Flows are kept in GitHub.
-AWS CodePipeline is used to monitor updates to the code repositories and call ASW CodeDeploy to automatically fire the new deployment to its respective production server (Raspberry Pi and/or AWS EC2 WebServer instance).
+The codes of both Flows are kept in GitHub repositories.
+AWS CodePipeline is used to monitor updates to the codes' repositories and call ASW CodeDeploy to automatically launch new deployment process to its respective production server (Raspberry Pi and/or AWS EC2 WebServer instance).